-Rothko defaced
+Rothko painting defaced

 Police are hunting for a vandal who walked into the Tate Modern art gallery and defaced a valuable painting by Mark Rothko.